Oreobates zongoensis

 Oreobates zongoensis is a species of frog in the family Strabomantidae.
 It is endemic to Bolivia from Zongo Valley, in Pedro Domingo Murillo Province.

 Description

 The holotype, an adult male, measures 29 mm in snout–vent length.
 The head is slightly wider than the body and slightly wider than it is long.
 The snout is subacuminate.
 The canthus rostralis is evident.
 The tympanum is visible.
 Skin of head, dorsum, flanks, and hind limbs strongly and uniformly tuberculate, while skin of forelimbs and ventral surfaces is smooth.
 The fingers and toes have small discs but no webbing or lateral fringes.
 The head, dorsum, and flanks are dark pinkish brown, without any markings.
 The upper surfaces of forelimbs and posterior hind limbs are purple to brown, while the chest and ventral sides of forelimbs pinkish and the venter and ventral sides of hind limbs are pinkish brown.
 The iris is orange and has fine, black reticulum.

+Taxonomy

+A 2021 phylogenomic analysis placed O. zongoensis in the southern clade of the genus Oreobates, grouping it genetically close to species from Bolivia and Argentina such as Oreobates sanctaecrucis, Oreobates choristolemma, and Oreobates sanctaecrucis, among others.